|Course Length:||30 Weeks Part-Time then 6 Weeks Full-Time|

 The emphasis of the course is on study skills training so you will take compulsory sessions on essay writing, taking and arranging notes, reading effectively, report writing, revision and examination techniques, presentation skills, time management, working in groups, strengths and weaknesses, action planning, target setting, confidence building, presentation skills, group work and course evaluation.

-You will also get an introduction to ICT, covering basic IT awareness, the Internet, word processing, CD-ROMs, online databases, scanning and graphics.
+You will also get an introduction to ICT, covering basic IT awareness, the Internet, word processing, online databases.
 There is also training in IT for statistics, IT applications and further IT drop-in sessions.

 How will I study?